MacTerm is Free Software Under the GPL

 An Even Better Terminal

-Don’t be fooled by its roots — MacTerm 4 is not just for remote access anymore!
-It is a complete terminal, and a pretty remarkable one at that.
-Many improvements have been made… [Screenshots]
+Don’t be fooled by its roots — MacTerm is not just for remote access anymore!
+It is a complete terminal, and a pretty remarkable one at that… [Screenshots]

 - Unicode Foundation

-- The terminal is now capable of preserving incoming text perfectly: whether you copy it to the Clipboard, capture it to a file, print it, or drag and drop, any special characters will be present.
+- The terminal is capable of preserving incoming text perfectly: whether you copy it to the Clipboard, capture it to a file, print it, or drag and drop, any special characters will be present.
 You can also use the floating command line window to input any kind of character.
-(However, so far in the beta, there are limits on which Unicode characters can actually be displayed by the terminal.)
+(So far in the beta however, there are limits on which Unicode characters can actually be displayed by the terminal.)
 Finally, Unicode is supported for file names, preference collection names, and macros.

 - Terminal Search

-- MacTerm now has a very fast, scan-as-you-type, multi-selection Find dialog: all matches in the active terminal window (main screen and scrollback) are immediately found.
-Also, the search window now remembers your recent searches and saves its state between uses.
+- MacTerm has a very fast, scan-as-you-type, multi-selection Find dialog: all matches in the active terminal window (main screen and scrollback) are immediately found, and you can optionally search every open window at once!
+The search window remembers your recent searches and saves its state between uses.
 [Screenshots]

 - Optional Tabbed Interface